 Or where it’s already underway.

-Garrett, Allegany, Kent, Talbot, Dorchester, Somerset and Worcester counties all had more deaths than births in 2015, according Maryland’s Vital Statistics Report.
+Allegany, Dorchester, Garrett, Kent, Somerset, Talbot and Worcester counties all had more deaths than births in 2015, according Maryland’s Vital Statistics Report.
 Leading the way on the Eastern Shore was Kent, which had a third fewer births than deaths.
-In Western Maryland it was Allegany, where the disparity was 27 percent.
+In western Maryland, it was Allegany, where the disparity was 27 percent.

-In Wicomico County, where Salisbury is located, the numbers are rosier.
+In Wicomico, where Salisbury is located, the numbers are rosier.
 In 2015, births beat deaths by 36 percent.
 However, in 2010 that number was 50 percent.
-The same trend is there for Frederick County, where births outpaced death two to one in 2010, but slowed to five for every three in 2015.
+The same trend is there for Frederick County, where births outpaced death 2 to 1 in 2010, but slowed to five for every three in 2015.

 “The problem is that we’re just not adding people at the same rate that we’re adding jobs,” Day said.